MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-30-orckestra.md

 * Basics API Calls to check if the important parts of the application are responding with the correct SLA defined.
 * Basics Web Calls to check if all the components of the application are responding.

-Behind the scenes, we used (TypeScript, Gulp, NPM...)
+Behind the scenes, we used (TypeScript, Gulp, NPM...).

-The fact that the load tests are directly integrated in their pipeline, helps Orckestra to have a stronger application at the end, and makes sure that the tests are ran every time and not manually triggered or forgotten to be ran.
+The fact that the load tests are directly integrated in their pipeline helps Orckestra to have a stronger application at the end, and makes sure the tests are run every time and not manually triggered or forgotten.

 ![Load Impact VSTS Extension](../images/OrckestraRelease.png)

-Here is an example about the test called "GetGuessCart" launched from VSTS :
+Here is an example of the test "GetGuessCart" launched from VSTS:

 ![Load Impact VSTS Extension](../images/OrckestraLoadImpact.png)

-When the test is done on Load Impact, Orckestra have a slack notification :
+When the test is done on Load Impact, Orckestra receives a slack notification:

 ![Load Impact VSTS Extension](../images/OrckestraSlack.png)

-We also started to implement the Application Insights feature inside Orckestra Commerce to track the users interactions (see next chapters).
-In the future, Orckestra will correlate the Load tests data with the User Telemetry one to have deeper results and adapt their load scenarios to anticipate the scale for example.
+We also started to implement the Application Insights feature inside OCC to track user interactions (see the next sections).
+In the future, Orckestra will correlate the load test data with the user telemetry one to obtain deeper results and adapt their load scenarios to anticipate the scale.

-### Functional UI Testing
+### Functional UI testing

-The QA team does a lot of test manually, which of course take some time and is prone to mistakes.
-Because on one of Orckestra's front end application some functional tests were already in place, we decided to use the same approach, and to make those tests part of the continuous integration pipeline.
+The QA team does a lot of testing manually, which takes time and is prone to mistakes.
+Because some functional tests were already in place on one of Orckestra's front-end applications, we decided to use the same approach and make those tests part of the Continuous Integration pipeline.
 Faster feedback is always better.

-These tests are written in Node.js and use [Nigthwatch.js](http://nightwatchjs.org/) to interact with the UI.
-Behind the scene, Nightwatch.js uses [Selenium](http://www.seleniumhq.org/)).
-Nightwatch is very easy to use, here is what a simple test looks like:
+These tests are written in Node.js and use [Nightwatch.js](http://nightwatchjs.org/) to interact with the UI.
+Behind the scenes, Nightwatch.js uses [Selenium](http://www.seleniumhq.org/)).
+Here is what a simple test with Nightwatch looks like:

 {% highlight javascript %}
 describe('Demo test for Mocha', function() {